yozw/dbe/README.md

 These pipelines do the following:

-* Generate a set of base graphs (all 2-connected bipartite of order 11, and all bipartite of order 11 with minimum degree, respectively).
+* Generate a set of base graphs (all 2-connected bipartite graphs of order 11, and all bipartite graphs of order 11 with minimum degree, respectively).
 * Partition that set, and for each partition do the following in parallel: take each graph and add a vertex in every possible way; then, remove isomorphic duplicates.
 * Take the output from the previous stage and remove isomorphic duplicates.
 * From the previous stage, find all graphs that do not have at least n (=12 in this case) distinct lines.